MareesAT/GWA_tutorial/README.md

 This GitHub page provides several tutorials about techniques used to analyze genetic data.
 Underneath this README we have provided a step-by-step guide to help researchers without experience in Unix to complete these tutorials succesfully.
-For reseachers familiar with Unix this README will likely be sufficient.
+For reseachers familiar with Unix this README will probably be sufficient.

 #### We have made scripts available for:
 * 1) All essential GWAS QC steps along with scripts for data visualization.